-For the team appearing in Fearless Defenders please use the appropriate page: Valkyrior.
+For the team that appears in Fearless Defenders please see the following page: Valkyrior.

 Most Recent Roster

 The Defenders was a team of heroes first brought together by circumstance.
 The initial membership included Dr. Strange, the Hulk, Namor the Submariner, and the Silver Surfer.
 It all started when Dr. Strange gathered the Hulk, Namor, and the Silver Surfer to stop Yandroth's evil machine.